calaldees/blog/rants/you_have_the_internet__no_excuses.md

 Why is this different for Computing?

 There are so many free quality resources available in seconds and all the software is free.
-The problem is not access to information .. the problem is people are lazy, unmotivated and unable to think strategically and action things in their lives.
+The problem is not access to information ..
+The problem is people are unable to think strategically and action things in their lives.
-Or maybe the average person is just not capable of this.
+The average person is distracted and disarmed by social media 'likes', 'in game achievements' and shock outrage that is akin to fiction.

-Or why bother?
-Even if we don't self-actualise we have our basic needs met.
+Or why bother to learn any new skills?
+The road is too long.
+Even if we don't self-actualize we have our basic needs met.
 Why play the game of trying to self improve?
+AI can already solve most code problems that you could solve even with 3 years of hard study.

+You don't even need to type the first search correctly.
+Try both of these searches in Google or an LLM
+'Learn to cod'
-Lean to cod
+'Lean to code'
-(well not quite)